 2026 Budget Process

-December 9 and 10, 2025 - Town Council meet with Staff to discuss and consider approval of the 2026 Draft Budget.
+Town Council met with staff to discuss and consider approval of the 2026 Draft Budget.

 Budget FAQ's